2025 Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation Annual Meeting

 Meeting Goals:

-The last annual meeting of the Simons Collaboration on Arithmetic Geometry, Number Theory & Computation will take stock of achievements over the last seven years and point to promising avenues for future work.
-Specific topics will include elliptic curves of high rank, rational points on modular curves, new developments in higher-dimensional abelian varieties, modular forms of various flavors, and future growth in the L-functions and Modular Forms Database.
+The last annual meeting of the Simons Collaboration on Arithmetic Geometry, Number Theory & Computation took stock of achievements over the last seven years and pointed to promising avenues for future work.
+Specific topics included elliptic curves of high rank, rational points on modular curves, new developments in higher-dimensional abelian varieties, modular forms of various flavors, and future growth in the L-functions and Modular Forms Database.

 Speakers: